CappuccinoCup/pipeline_sim/Lab2.md

 ### 3. TODO

+Directory "testcases" gives some example programs for testing, and "pipeline_sim_ref" gives the sample program as a reference.
+Your implementation should behave the same as this sample program.

 ### 4. Assumptions

-1. Compare (cmp) and the following Branch (bge and bne) are considered to be one instruction, like "cmp reg1, reg2 bge/bne label"
+1. Compare (cmp) and the following Branch (bge or bne) are considered to be one instruction, like "cmp reg1, reg2 bge label".
-2. Pseudo Memory is of size 5000 bytes, the label is assigned memory according to the .data section.
+2. There are 16 registers: general purpose registers (r0 - r13), stack pointer (sp), link register (lr), and program counter (pc).
+3. Total memory space is 6000 bytes.
+Top address [5001, 6000] is preserved.
+Stack decreases from 5000, while heap increases from 0.
+4. PC starts from 0x0.
+Memory allocation is defined using ".space" followed by the allocated size (bytes).
-3. Input instruction is taken from input.txt while latency is taken from latency.txt.
+5. Input instruction is taken from instruction.txt while latency is taken from latency.txt.

 ### 5. Instruction Set